Windows

 change how the Narrator read capitalized text

-Additionally, you can press Narrator + 4 to cycle through the capitalization reading mode options.
+Tip: You can also press Narrator + 4 on your keyboard to quickly cycle through the capitalization reading modes.

 Frequently Asked Questions